-Women’s Health Concern (WHC) was founded in 1979 and became the patient arm of the BMS in 2012.
-It provides an independent service to advise, reassure and educate women of all ages about their health, wellbeing and lifestyle concerns.
+Women’s Health Concern (WHC), established in 1972 and the patient arm of the BMS since 2012.
+WHC provides a confidential, independent service to advise, inform and reassure women about their gynaecological, sexual and post reproductive health.

 The publication in November 2015 of the NICE Guideline, Menopause: diagnosis and management is leading to a sharper focus on the mid-life medical challenges facing women.
 And as most British women can expect to live for thirty years or more beyond menopause, the consequences for immediate and longer term healthcare and lifestyle are significant.